detext/tic-tac-toe/csharp/README.md

 # TIC TAC TOE

- A command-line TIC TAC TOE written in python.
+ A command-line TIC TAC TOE written in C#.

  Two players **X** and **O** will play against each other.